 Therefore, it is better to cook at a low temperature when using stainless steel cookware.

-Cooking sprays might stain the pan, as it leads to the accumulation of oil on the pan.
+Cooking sprays might stain the pan, leading to the accumulation of oil on the pan.
 The oil accumulation on the stainless steel pan might darken the surface.

 Thus, you can opt for butter and vegetable oils when using stainless steel pain to avoid the stains associated with cooking sprays.